sikopet/blog/posts/devops.md

 1) Turn chaotic processes into repeatable, measurable ones.
 * document process until consistent => automate => self-service

+2) Automate.
-* don't do IT tasks but maintain the system that does the IT tasks
+* to scale don't do IT tasks but maintain the system that does the IT tasks

-2) Talk about problems and issues within and between teams.
+3) Talk about problems and issues within and between teams.
 * don't obscure or suffer through problems
+* have channels for communicating problems and issues

-3) Try new things, measure the results, keep the successes, and learn from the failures.
+4) Try new things, measure the results, keep the successes, and learn from the failures.
 * create a culture of learning and experimentation
+* use management practices that are blameless and reward learning

-4) Do work in small batches so we can learn and pivot along the way.
+5) Do work in small batches so we can learn and pivot along the way.
 * it's better to deliver some results each day than to hold back and deliver the entire result at the end
 * you'll get feedback and fix problems sooner and avoid too much waisted effort

-5) Drive configuration and infrastructure from machine readable sources kept under a source control system.
+6) Drive configuration and infrastructure from machine readable sources kept under a source control system.
 * IaC is flexible, testable and can benefit from software engineering techniques

-6) Always be improving.
+7) Always be improving.
 * always be identifying the next big bottleneck and experiment to fix it
 * don't wait for a major disaster

-7) Pull, don't push.
+8) Pull, don't push.
+* nuild processes to meet demand, not accommodate supply
 * determine the desired weekly output, allocate resources, and pull the work through the system to completion

-8) Build community.
+9) Build community.
 * you, your team, your company and world's IT community are interdependent

 Injecting modern concepts into legacy processes